AWSwinefred/f1-app-notes/Using-PCIe-Interrupts/README.md

 MSI first appeared in PCI 2.2 and enabled a device to generate up to 32 interrupts.
 In PCI 3.0, an extended version of MSI was created called MSI-X, and MSI-X increases the number of possible interrupts from 32 to 2048.
 A F1 custom logic (CL) accelerator uses this latest MSI-X protocol and can generate up to 16 user-defined interrupts.

 Each of these interrupts may call a different ISR, or one or more of the interrupts can call the same ISR with a parameter to differentiate them.
 The ISR is executed in kernel space, not user space; therefore, care must be taken when writing a custom ISR to prevent noticeable delays in other ISRs or user space applications.
+In additional goal of this application note is to illustrate how to place the majority of interrupt processing in a user space process instead of inside the kernel module.

 When the device wants to send an interrupt the SH PCIe block is notified by asserting one of 16 user-interrupt signals.
 The PCIe will acknowledge the interrupt by asserting the acknowledge signal.
 The PCIe block will issue a MSI-X message to the PCIe bridge located in the server, and the bridge notifies the CPU.

-Before using interrupts, must be [configured in the PCIe block](#configuring-interrupts-in-the-pcie-dma-subsystem), [enabled in PCIe configuration space](#enabling-interrupts-in-pcie-configuration-space), and [registered with the kernel](#registering-interrupt-with-the-kernel).
+Before using interrupts, must be [configured in the PCIe block](#configuring-interrupts-in-the-pcie-dma-subsystem), [enabled in PCIe configuration space](#enabling-interrupts-in-pcie-configuration-space), and [registered with the kernel](#registering-interrupts-with-the-kernel).

 ### Configuring Interrupts in the PCIe DMA Subsystem